MabbottLab/MEGneto/ConfigParams.md

           <summary>Artifact</summary>
           Where: fcp_1_TaskEpoching in artifact detection/rejection (all types)
           <br>
-          Meaning: Specifies how we want to deal with various parts involved in detecting and rejecting different artifacts
+          Meaning: The fields within artifact specify how we want to deal with various parts involved in detecting and rejecting different artifacts
           <br><br>
             <ul>
             <!--CLEANING OPTIONS.ARTIFACT.DETECTION-->